suaye07/Prediction-of-recipes-and-ratings/README.md

 While other suitable metrics such as the F1-score could be considered, accuracy was preferred in this case due to its simplicity and ease of interpretation.
 Given that the objective is to determine if the overall recipe meets a certain threshold, accuracy provides a straightforward measure of the model's success in achieving this goal.

 ## Baseline Model

+#### Accuracy: 0.8613529805760214

+The model used in this project is a Random Forest Classifier, which is a machine learning algorithm capable of performing classification tasks.
+The model aims to predict the binary rating of a restaurant's overall recipe, whether it is above 4 stars or not.
+The features included in the model are 'n_steps' and 'minutes', representing quantitative variables related to the recipe.
+These features are used to train the model and make predictions.
+To handle the quantitative features, a preprocessing step is performed using the StandardScaler.
+This scaler standardizes the features by subtracting the mean and scaling to unit variance, ensuring that the variables are on a similar scale and preventing any bias in the model.
+The dataset is split into training and testing sets using the train_test_split function, with 80% of the data used for training and 20% for testing.
+The preprocessor is applied to the training data using the ColumnTransformer, which specifies that the 'numeric' transformer (StandardScaler) should be applied to the 'n_steps' and 'minutes' columns.
+The model is then built using a pipeline that combines the preprocessor and the Random Forest Classifier.
+The pipeline ensures that the preprocessing steps are applied consistently to the training and testing data.
+Once the model is trained, predictions are made on the testing data using the predict function.
+The accuracy of the model is evaluated by comparing the predicted ratings (y_pred) with the actual ratings (y_test) using the accuracy_score function.
+The accuracy of the model is reported to be approximately 86.14%.
+This means that the model correctly classified 86.14% of the instances in the testing data.
+Accuracy is a commonly used metric to evaluate classification models as it provides a straightforward measure of overall correctness.
+In this case, the accuracy score indicates how well the model performed in predicting whether a restaurant's overall recipe received a rating above 4 stars or not.
+A higher accuracy score suggests that the model is effective in making accurate predictions.
+However, it is important to consider other factors specific to the problem at hand, such as the consequences of false positives or false negatives, the distribution of the classes, and any class imbalance.
+While accuracy is a valuable metric, it may not be the sole determinant of the model's "goodness" in every scenario.
+Additional evaluation and analysis, considering domain knowledge and specific requirements, are necessary to determine the model's suitability and effectiveness in addressing the problem.

 ## Final Model